pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 #### Subscribing to a presence channel

-Requires Presence add-on enabled.
-To also get presence events, set withPresence: true or subscribe to channel-pnpres directly.
+Requires Presence add-on enabled on keyset.
+To observe presence events, subscribe with withPresence: true.
+Presence events are available on the presence stream; Presence data can be observed inside the SubscribeCallback#message(PubNub, PNMessageResult) callback.

 ```
 `1var subscription =